AlexIoannides/kubernetes-mlops/README.md

 app.yaml
 ```

 Briefly, the `components` directory will contain the files that describe each individual component that is to be deployed as part of the application, while the `environments` directory will contain details of environment-specific deployment overrides.
-The `app.yaml` file contains the actual environment details - e.g. Kubernetes cluster IPs and namespaces and will need to be modified if these core fields change.
+The `app.yaml` file contains the actual environment details - e.g. **Kubernetes cluster IPs and namespaces and will need to be modified if these core fields change**.
 In order to work with this Ksonnet application, we will need to make it the current directory.

 ```bash
 cd ksonnet-ml-score-app